-Another one of Bernard Sumner’s productions for Factory with Donald Johnson, ‘Reach For Love’ featured the late MARCEL KING who was a member of SWEET SENSATION, a vocal group who won ‘New Faces’ and had a No1 with ‘Sad Sweet Dreamer’.
-This was a vibrant electro disco tune that couldn’t have been more different.
-Layered with synths and bassline programming, HAPPY MONDAYS’ Shaun Ryder remarked that if this had been released on a label other than Factory, it would have been a hit!
-A beefier New York Remix was issued on a second version of the 12 inch.
+Another Bernard Sumner’s production with Donald Johnson, ‘Reach For Love’ featured the late MARCEL KING who was a member of SWEET SENSATION, a vocal group who won ‘New Faces’ and had a No1 with ‘Sad Sweet Dreamer’.
+A vibrant electro disco tune, HAPPY MONDAYS’ Shaun Ryder remarked that if this had been released on a label other than Factory, it would have been a hit!
+The beefier New York Remix was issued on a second version of the 12 inch.

 Available on the compilation album ‘Of Factory New York’ (V/A) via Factory Benelux